This biotech pet food startup is growing chicken protein to make dog treats

-While some “cultivated meat” startups work on the technology to grow steak and burgers to serve in restaurants in place of farm-raised beef, a startup called Bond is using biotech to satisfy a different palette: it’s animal-free chicken protein is going in dog treats.
+While some “cultivated meat” startups work on the technology to grow steak and burgers to serve in restaurants in place of farm-raised beef, a startup called Bond is using biotech to satisfy a different palette: Its animal-free chicken protein is going in dog treats.
 And there’s a possibility that cell-based pet food might make it to market faster than the versions designed for humans.

 Bond, like other companies working on cultivated meat, wants to tackle the environmental and animal welfare problems posed by meat production without relying solely on plants as alternative ingredients.
 Plant-based proteins, says Bond CEO Rich Kelleman, can cause some nutritional challenges for dogs and cats.